abourdin/cache-flow/README.md

 ### Using @Cacheable Typescript decorator

 When using Typescript, you have access to a powerful shortcut to caching: you can annotate your class method with `@Cacheable`.
-This automatically wraps your method call with a caching layer, meaning that when calling your method, **Cache Flow** will take care of checking for an existing cached value, and otherwise will execute the method to get one.
+This automatically wraps your method call with a caching layer, meaning when calling your method, **Cache Flow** will take care of checking for an existing cached value, and otherwise will execute the method to get one.
-This makes adding a cache completely transparent for anyone calling this method, without any other required change than annotating your method with the `@Cacheable` decorator.
+With this, adding a cache is completely transparent for anyone calling this method, without any other required change than annotating your method with the `@Cacheable` decorator.

 Here is an example: